Translate

 Pioneers and Influential Artists

-• Alan King, who often incorporates film and video into his artworks, creating dynamic pieces that comment on the transient and often surreal nature of contemporary digital media.
+• Alan King incorporates film and video to create dynamic works that reflect the transient and often surreal character of digital culture.

 Themes and Inspirations

-The movement also reflects on the nature of reality in a world where digital and physical realms are increasingly intertwined.
-For instance, the use of virtual reality and augmented reality in art provides new ways to engage with and represent the subconscious mind's surrealist landscapes.
+The movement also reflects on reality in a world where digital and physical realms interlace.
+Virtual and augmented reality provide new ways to engage with and depict subconscious landscapes.

 Massurrealism in the Digital Age